 Cointiger may not be popular worldwide, but it is a popular crypto exchange in SouthEast Asia.
 Even though it ranks well below the top 100 according to trade volume, it still commands a 24-hour trade volume of $6.8 Billion, impressive enough to suggest it is the trading hub of a sizable number of people.

-This article will review what the exchange is, the features it entails, its advantages and disadvantages, and other facts that’ll help you see why it could work for you or not.
+This CoinTiger review will show what the exchange is, the features it entails, its advantages and disadvantages, and other facts that’ll help you see why it could work for you or not.
 Without further ado, let’s start with an overview.

 Cointiger was created in December 2017 by Frank Ling.
 The exchange is partnered with John Wick Security Lab.
 It operates as a centralized exchange with headquarters in Singapore.
 Below are some of the remarkable features of the exchange:

 - It allows users to purchase a limited number of cryptocurrencies with fiat directly.

 - It has mobile applications that work with both Android and iOS operating systems.